awsaavedra/awsaavedra.github.io/content/documentation.md

     10. On Becoming Babywise (Updated and Expanded): Giving Your Infant the Gift of Nighttime Sleep Unabridged by Robert Bucknam MD
     11. Harvey Karp The Happiest Baby on the Block; Fully Revised and Updated Second Edition: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer
     12. Nature's Gambit: Child Prodigies and the Development of Human Potential by David Henry Feldman with Lynn T. Goldsmith
+    13. The Last Lecture by Randy Pausch (the book).
+Probably the most influential lecture for me as a high school student.
+Randy Pausch is fantastic.
 24. Psychology Tests
     1. https://principlesyou.com/ Ray Dalio's take on personality inventory in a work context
     2. The big 5 personality traits https://en.wikipedia.org/wiki/Big_Five_personality_traits